TUM-Dev/gocast/README.md

 - Install go1.16
 - Preferably use Jetbrains GoLand and open this project
 - Edit Configuration > Environment
   - Add environment variables from `variables-backend.example.env`.
-Sentry is currently required but if you just want to test stuff, edit it out of main.go.
 - Start the app
 - Head over to localhost:8081
 - Happy coding! :sparkles: